8 Easy Steps to Organize Anything

 Notice this wasn’t Step 1.
 Too often people buy cute containers to get organized before they clean out a space.
 This is a mistake.
 You should only buy exactly what you need to organize a space, and you won’t know what you need until after you get it all sorted.
 I always feel like going shopping is the reward for putting in the hard work of organizing the space.

 Once everything is sorted and put away in your space, make a list of items you need to buy and go shopping!
-In January, Home Goods, TJ Maxx, and Marshalls are stocked with tons of great containers to get organized.
-The Container Store and Amazon are other great resources.
+Target, Home Goods, TJ Maxx, and Marshalls are stocked with tons of great containers to get organized, but you may not be able to find more if you need to add to your collection.
+We prefer shopping at The Container Store because we know they always carry the same items and you can purchase multiple baskets of the same size.
+Their regular and mens shoe boxes are a staple in our stock, as well as the clear and white Storage Bins with Handles.
+Amazon, Bed, Bath & Beyond, and even Lowes are other great resources for bins and containers.

 I have a list of my favorite organizing products for each space in my Amazon store.